Dewey Decimal Proud: Why Catalogs Rock With Nathan Turajski, Ken Barth, And Tim Gasper

 What you are largely seeing is this major transformation happening over the last few years, where it’s gone from being cataloging, being a technical tool, to understanding the data, to more of a tool that enables those value-creation opportunities across by organization.
 What better place than a catalog to bring together both the business side and the technical side together to collaborate, bring together the producers of the data with the collaborators and the consumers of that data?
 It can act as a hub for all of that understanding, improving your data literacy, and making you as an organization more effective at using that data in ways that you might not have even dreamed of before.

-Tim, it’s a great conduit for better understanding the business and having conversations about things, programs, and organizational hierarchies, whatever the case may be.
+[00:41:13] Eric: Tim, I’ve got to throw this over to you.
+It’s a great conduit for better understanding the business and having conversations about things, programs, and organizational hierarchies, whatever the case may be.
 If you embrace it thoroughly, it becomes that hub that Nathan mentioned.
 It’s not just a data hub.
 It’s an organizational hub that helps you understand who’s doing what and where we can align.

-I will throw it back over to Nathan to comment on, you want it to be operational.
+[00:42:57] Eric: I will throw it back over to Nathan to comment on, you want it to be operational.
 You want it to be a center hub for discussions, for activities, for your business.
+Right, Nathan?

 It used to be that you had certain industries, financial services, healthcare or a few that were data-driven.
 Now in every organization virtually across the board, you can find situations where data is giving them new insights that they have to be able to harness and turn into data intelligence that can then fuel that organization.
 In every organization, whether you are last to the table or whether it’s critical to your business, you are going to find that in the environment nowadays.
 You can’t delay the implementation of a central resource to manage your data on that.

-Nathan, how do you get started?
-If you are in an organization that does not have a data catalog and realizes that we need one, what does that process look like?
+[00:45:00] Eric: Nathan, how do you get started?
+If you are in an organization that does not have a data catalog and realizes that you need one, what does that process look like?
 What’s your advice?